 Water sprinkler systems have also been known to play a part in making people’s lawns look bumpy and uneven, and can often be a recurring culprit when it comes to erosion and lawn damage.
 Ensuring that your sprinkler systems are working as they’re meant to, with nozzles unclogged and sprinkler heights being set to the appropriate level for your lawn, is an essential step towards minimising the damaging effects on your garden.

-Unfortunately, one thing that’s difficult to avoid when it comes to your lawn is the effects of the climate year in and year out.
+Unfortunately, one thing that’s difficult to avoid when it comes to your lawn is the result of the climate year in and year out.
 No matter where your garden might be, it’s tricky to avoid the constant freeze in Winter and thaw in Spring your grass will go through as the seasons change.
-This is otherwise known as “ground settling”, which is increasingly common in newer lawns, or lawns that have recently had some improvements done.
-Where the lawn hardens and softens in the Spring and as the weather changes, the bumps and dips in your lawn can have a tendency to be accentuated and can end up with more of a rippled effect.
+The is known as “ground settling”, which is increasingly common in newer lawns, or lawns that have recently had some improvements done.
+Where the lawn hardens in Winter and softens in the Spring, the bumps and dips in your lawn can have a tendency to be accentuated and which leaves the appearance of a rippled effect.

-Of course, other outside elements can have a huge effect on your lawn and just how level it is.
-For example, animals and insects might sometimes like to use your lawn as their next home.
+Of course, other outside elements can have a huge effect on your lawn and how level it is.
+For example, animals and insects tend to use people's gardens as their home.
 If this is the case, your lawn might undergo some heavy digging from animals attempting to burrow themselves deep into it.
-If you have domestic animals, your garden might also undergo digging from them.
+If you have domestic animals, you might also encounter some digging from them.
 You should also be on the lookout for ant mounds, as they can cause lumps and bumps in your lawn.
 Bear in mind that ants won’t actually harm your lawn, it’s only if they begin to form large mounds you might start to have an issue.

 Levelling A Bumpy Garden: Tips and Tricks